- Networking Tools

 The Career Network is an online networking and mentoring platform for alumni to share career and industry information.
-The Career Network can help alumni launch their next career move and make successful career transitions.
-We encourage all alumni to set up an account and share your experience with other Trojans.
+The Career Network helps alumni launch their next career moves and make successful career transitions.
+Set-up an account today and share your experience with USC students and fellow alumni.

 USC Linkedin Groups

-The USC Career Center and the USC Alumni Association along with professional schools have LinkedIn groups made up of students, alumni and employers.
+The USC Career Center, USC Alumni Association and professional schools offers alumni access to many different USC LinkedIn groups made up of students, alumni and employers.

 USC Alumni Association

-The USC Alumni Association provides many ways to expand your network including connecting with fellow Trojans through regional, international, and multicultural alumni associations.
+The USC Alumni Association provides many ways to expand your network including connecting with fellow Trojans through regional, international, and affinity alumni groups and associations.

-- Communicating your professional expertise, interests, and goals to others
+- Communicate your professional expertise, interests, and goals to Trojans

-- Establishing rapport with Trojans and other professionals
+- Establish rapport with Trojans and other professionals

-- Increasing your knowledge about industries and organizations
+- Increase your knowledge of industries and organizations

-- Learning about new fields of interest and build new connections
+- Learn about new fields of interest and build new connections

-- Identifying opportunities through personal recommendations and referrals
+- Identify opportunities through personal recommendations and referrals

-- Sharing information with Trojans about your field, career path, organization, people, and opportunities
+- Share information with Trojans about your field, career path, organization, people, and opportunities

 How to Network

-Think about people you already know within the Trojan family and make a list of your existing family, friends, neighbors, classmates, and former employers.
-You already have a network through people such as your colleagues, former colleagues, former professors, supervisors, as well as through your social, professional, and civic affiliations.
+Think about people you know within and outside the Trojan family and make a list of family members, friends, neighbors, classmates, and former employers.
+You already have a network colleagues, former colleagues, former professors, supervisors, as well as through your social, professional, and civic affiliations.

 - Think about people you already know and make a list of current contacts.
-Remember: Think about what information you want to learn from a contact.
-However, don’t look to others to tell you what you can research on your own.
+Remember: Determine what information you want to learn and avoid asking for information you can easily research.

-- Begin contacting people you know and tell them about what you are seeking (exploring different career options, searching for a particular job, etc.).
+- Begin contacting people you know and tell them what you are seeking (exploring different career options).

-- Be sure to send a Thank-you note or email within 24 hours of your meeting.
+- Send a thank you note or email within 24 hours of your meeting.

-- Make sure that you have a business suit or professional work attire for networking events, interviews, and informational interviews.
+- Business suit or professional work attire are important for you at networking events, interviews, and informational interviews.

-- Update your LinkedIn profile with your current contact information, a professional profile picture, and relevant experience to showcase your talents and skill set to potential employers.
+- Update your LinkedIn profile with your current contact information, a professional picture, and relevant experience for potential employers.

 Questions to ask during an informational interview: